Graphical Finite Population Sampling: Optimal GFS (OGFS)

-As noted by Thompson and Seber (1996), there is no global optimal sampling design for finite population sampling.
+As noted by \citet{thompson1996adaptive}, there is no globally optimal sampling design for finite population sampling.
 The optimality of a design depends on several factors, including the structure of the main variable, the FIP, and the estimator used.
 In discussing optimal design, the focus is on how, given a vector of FIP, it is possible to implement an unequal probability sampling method that outperforms conventional well-known sampling designs.
-It is also worth noting that, here this discussion primarily aims to enhance the design stage using the NHT estimator.
+It is also worth noting that this discussion primarily aims to enhance the design stage when using the NHT estimator.
 Further research could explore improving both the design and estimation stages using GFS, which presents an interesting avenue for future investigation.

-With OGPS, I illustrate how the GFS's ability to generate diverse designs opens a novel pathway, potentially offering a simple and efficient means for discovering new, effective designs.
+With OGFS, the GFS's ability to generate diverse designs illustrates a novel pathway, potentially offering a simple and efficient means for discovering new, effective designs.

-In chaotic (random- or fixed-size) GFS, FIP remain fixed, facilitating the creation of designs with all possible SIP by rearranging the bars.
+In chaotic (random- or fixed-size) GFS, the FIP remain fixed, which facilitates the creation of designs with a very large and flexible set of possible SIP by rearranging the bars.
 Leveraging proper auxiliary variables, it becomes feasible to construct numerous designs.
-Once the position of bars (segments) are fixed, the design becomes fully known in GFS, enabling the calculation of criterion such as variance, maximum error, etc., of the NHT estimator based on some auxiliary variables.
-Therefore, one approach to searching for the optimal design involves, considering some criterion, rearranging the bars, changing SIP, creating different designs, and selecting the best one based on the criterion.
-As the most basic situation, consider two auxiliary variables $x$ and $z$ with some reasonable correlations with $y$, one for building FIP and another for evaluating designs based on some criterion.
+Once the position of the bars (segments) is fixed, the design becomes fully known in GFS, enabling the calculation of criteria such as the variance, maximum error, etc., of the NHT estimator based on some auxiliary variables.
+Therefore, one approach is to fix a criterion, rearrange the bars to change the SIP, generate candidate designs, and select the best according to that criterion.
+In the simplest case, consider two auxiliary variables $x$ and $z$ with some reasonable correlations with $y$, one for building the FIP and another for evaluating designs based on some criteria.
 Using

 leads to FIP based on $x$ with sample size $n$, known as PPS.
 In this design, we know that $var(\hat{X})=0$.
 Then using an evaluation variable $z$, consider a parameter, say $\theta_z$, rearranging the bars a large number of times based on a random or intelligent algorithm, and selecting the best arrangement to estimate $\theta_z$ based on the NHT estimator of $z$, results in selecting an optimal design.